-Notwithstanding some relatively notable drawbacks when it comes to performance and image quality in certain conditions, the Nikon P1000 is, nonetheless, a rather astounding camera.
+Notwithstanding some relatively notable drawbacks of performance and image quality in certain conditions, the Nikon P1000 is, nonetheless, a rather astounding camera.
 Still, to date, no other camera has managed to offer such an incredible level of optical zoom.

 Moreover, with the Nikon P1000’s 3000mm-eq.
 Optical zoom, no substitutable lens system can match that either.
 Nikon P1000 certainly does stand on its own.

-The Nikon P1000 can capture incredible images and 4k video even at the lower ISO settings as well as in bright, outdoor lighting.
+The Nikon P1000 can capture incredible images and 4k video even at the lower ISO settings and bright, outdoor lighting.
 It can manage to exceed your expectations when it talks about total performance.

 The incredible Nikon P1000 is worthy of a huge thumbs-up!